peteroupc/peteroupc.github.io/colorgen.md

 <a id=Generating_a_Random_Color></a>
 ## Generating a Random Color

-The following techniques can be used to generate random RGB colors.
+The following techniques can be used to generate random colors.
 In this section:

 - `RNDRANGE`, `RNDU01`, `RNDINT`, and `RNDINTEXC` are methods defined in my article on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html).
 - The ***light-dark factor*** referred to in some techniques is the color's [**CIELAB**](#CIELAB) lightness (_L*_) divided by 100, or is another value from 0 through 1 that expresses a color's lightness (in terms of human perception), or is [**`Luminance(color)`**](#Luminance_Factor_Grayscale) as a last resort.